Distribute the Communication Materials

 - When is the best time to distribute materials?

 - What communication format or formats will you use?

 - How will you publicize your communication campaign?

 Is there a specific event or certain time of the year around which you want to plan your communications?

-Try to avoid overwhelming your audience with too much information at any one time.
+Try to avoid overwhelming your audience with too much information at one time.
 You may want to stagger the distribution of materials or plan ways to build on your communications over time.
-This also allows you to reinforce key messages and remind your employees or members about the resources you have provided.
+This also allows you to reinforce key messages and remind employees or members about the resources you have provided.

 Also consider your organization’s capacities.
 For example, some organizations have found that launching a communication campaign during open enrollment can be challenging due to competing demands on staff time.
 If you do plan to distribute materials during open enrollment, allow plenty of lead time to plan your campaign.

 The materials you distribute should be easy for your audience to find and use at the time they are likely to need them.
 When selecting your communication format (or formats), think about how your audience prefers to get information.
 Also ask: